-Caffeine is naturally found in lots of foods, such as coffee, tea and chocolate, and is added to some soft drinks and energy drinks.
+Caffeine is naturally found in lots of foods, such as coffee, tea (including green tea) and chocolate, and is added to some soft drinks and energy drinks.
 Some cold and flu remedies also contain caffeine.
 Talk to your midwife, doctor or pharmacist before taking these remedies.

 You don't need to cut out caffeine completely, but don't have more than 200mg a day.
 The approximate amount of caffeine found in food and drinks is:

 - one mug of tea: 75mg

 - one 50g bar of plain (dark) chocolate: around 50mg

 - one 50g bar of milk chocolate: around 25mg

 So, if you have one bar of chocolate and one mug of filter coffee, for example, you have reached almost 200mg of caffeine.
 Don't worry if you occasionally have more than this amount – the risks are small.
 To cut down on caffeine, try decaffeinated tea and coffee, fruit juice or mineral water instead of regular tea, coffee, cola and energy drinks.

 Herbal and green teas in pregnancy

 There's little information on the safety of herbal and green teas in pregnancy, so it's best to drink them in moderation.

 The FSA recommends drinking no more than around four cups of herbal or green tea a day during pregnancy, and to seek advice from your GP or midwife if you are unsure about which herbal products are safe to consume.
 Bear in mind that green tea contains caffeine (see Caffeine).